 What Workers’ Compensation Covers

 Your employer’s workers’ compensation insurance will cover treatment related to your workplace injury or illness.
 It will pay for any authorized hospital bills, doctors’ appointments, physical therapy treatment, etc. You can also ask for reimbursement for mileage costs of traveling to your appointments and the salary you lost while going to your medical appointments as long as the round trip exceeds ten miles.

 If your injury is severe, you may be eligible for disability benefits as well.
 Temporary Partial Disability (TPD) is available when an injury prevents you from handling all your previous job duties, but you can still complete some work.
 Temporary Total Disability (TTD) is available when your injury is severe enough that you are prevented from working for a certain period of time.

 In the event your injury is permanent, there are Permanent Partial Disability (PPD) and Permanent Total Disability (PTD) benefits available as well.

 Retaining a South Carolina Workers’ Compensation Attorney

 If your benefits were denied or you don’t agree with the decision, you have the right to appeal.
 If you have questions or need assistance with your claim, it’s important to speak with a South Carolina workers’ compensation attorney.
-Contact the Elrod Pope Law Firm at 803-599-3080.
+Contact the Elrod Pope Accident & Injury Attorneys at 803-599-3080.
 We have several conveniently located offices and can assist you with all your workers’ compensation needs in Chester and Rock Hill.